BenjaminVerdier/CS581Project/README.md

 Next steps in the development:

-- Add height of key
+- Add dropdown menu to choose key bitting specs standards and blanks
-- Add rest of key shape in sketch window
+- Add csv with a number of key bitting specs standards
 - Add .stl file generation